tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/开发者指南/创建请求/创建请求概述_intl_en.md

 ### RESTful APIs

-The [Region and Access Domain Name](https://intl.cloud.tencent.com/document/product/436/6224) document provides a list of domain names that can be used to initiate access requests via the REST API.
+The [Region and Access Domain Name](https://intl.cloud.tencent.com/document/product/436/6224) document provides a list of domain names that can be used to initiate access requests via RESTful APIs.

 It is recommended to use virtual hosting domain names to access COS buckets.
-When you initiate an HTTP request, the bucket to be accessed will be specified through the `Host` header, for example, `<BucketName-APPID>.cos.<Region>.myqcloud.com.
+When you initiate an HTTP request, the bucket to be accessed will be specified through the `Host` header, for example, `<BucketName-APPID>.cos.<Region>.myqcloud.com`.
 Using virtual hosting domain names implements the same feature as the root directory of a virtual server.
 Virtual hosting domain names can be used to host files such as `favicon.ico`, `robots.txt`, and `crossdomain.xml`, which are the content that many applications will retrieve from the root directory of the virtual server by default when identifying a hosted website.

 You can also use a path request to access a bucket, for example, `cos.<region>.myqcloud.com/<BucketName-APPID>/`.
 The request `Host` and the signature must use `cos.<region>.myqcloud.com`.
 COS SDKs do not support this access method by default.